 Check out the recordings, resources shared and powerpoint presentations for Office Hours webinars focused on how to strengthen your local collaborative work.

-Sign up for a virtual TA session to review MOUs and other agreements, ask questions about coordination requirements, discuss strategies for continued collaboration, explore opportunities for including early learning strategies in district ESSA plans and receive technical support on creating aligned action plans.
+Local teams of early learning partners signed up for virtual TA sessions to review MOUs and other agreements, ask questions about coordination requirements, discuss strategies for continued collaboration, explore opportunities for including early learning strategies in district ESSA plans and receive technical support on creating aligned action plans.